Build a product details page with Hydrogen

 Replace your existing

-PRODUCT_QUERY with the following query.
-This query fetches data for the product display page, including descriptive details, images, and options data.
+PRODUCT_QUERY with the following query to fetch more product data, including descriptive details, images, and options.

-MediaFile component at the top of your product route:
+Image component at the top of your product route.
+This component will render a responsive image.

-You should have the image, title, vendor, and description HTML rendering in a two-column layout.
+You should have the featured image, title, vendor, and description rendering in a two-column layout.

 Step 5: Render the product variant optionsAnchor link to section titled "Step 5: Render the product variant options"